Start 'Em, Sit 'Em Week 3: Defense

 Denver Broncos vs. Green Bay Packers

 Denver's defense has more "name" value than actual value in fantasy circles this season, as this unit has scored a combined one point in its first two games.
 That trend is likely to continue against Aaron Rodgers and the Packers, who host the Broncos at Lambeau Field.
-I'd keep this defense on the bench.
+I'd keep this defense on the bench until a better matchup emerges.

 Sit 'Em:Jets D/ST at New England Patriots, Chiefs D/ST vs. Baltimore Ravens